sahadeepti/sahadeepti/README.md

 # 👋 Hi, I’m Deepti Saha.
 Thank you for your time and attention.
 I'm a web developer, enthuastic about creating dynamic, user-friedly and easy-navigable websites.
 I enjoy bringing a static design or idea to life and learning new technologies.
 I'm a computer secience graduate, with a firm grasp on programming basics and concepts, later on I completed my PG-Diploma in Web-Designing & Web-Development.

+Currently, I am learning about Restful Api using PHP & Codeigniter.
+When learning new things, what I find important to remember is that I don't learn much at all in a day, but I can learn a lot in a month.
+As long as I'm committed to continue to learn.

 ---